Butternut Squash Falafel

 Combine tahini, water and lemon juice in a mixing bowl.
 Stir with a fork or whisk until smooth and well combined.
 If your tahini is really dry, add more water or lemon juice.

 Season with black pepper and salt.
 I love adding a few drops of Stevia too, for flavor balance.
-You could add a spoonful of turmeric powder as well.
+You could add a spoonful of turmeric powder as well, and one to two tablespoons of MCT oil (available in our online shop) to enhance your fat-burning metabolism and beat sugar cravings.

 JULIE’S TIPS & TRICKS: